Building PHP¶

 There are two more switches, which you should always specify when developing extensions or working on PHP:

-enables debug mode, which has multiple effects: Compilation will run with -g
+--enable-debug enables debug mode, which has multiple effects: Compilation will run with -g to generate debug

 various debugging helpers in the engine.
 Among other things memory leaks, as well as incorrect use of some data